auriorajaa/auriorajaa/README.md

 ![Navy Blue Geometric Technology LinkedIn Banner](https://github.com/auriorajaa/auriorajaa/assets/108510729/cda17c4d-152b-4b6f-ba1a-318fff8508c4)

-If you come across this page, it is my personal repository showcasing the applications I have developed.
-This repository covers a range of projects, from web applications to desktop applications.
+If you come across this page, it serves as my personal repository, presenting a range of applications I've developed.
+This collection includes projects spanning from web applications to desktop applications.
+Explore each project to gain insights into my proficiency in software development across different domains.

-Skills: Java and MySQL
+Skills: Java, HTML & CSS, JavaScript and MySQL

 - 🔭 I’m currently working on building projects that keep it simple yet powerful
 - 🌱 I’m currently learning Java GUI, JFrame, and MySQL